 Hospital Costs

 Hospital costs for a broken leg can vary widely.
 Without health insurance, the price for non-surgical treatment can reach over $2,500, which typically includes the cost of a cast.
-Surgical intervention, when required, can cost substantially more, with expenses easily exceeding $10,000, excluding the hospital stay.
+Surgical intervention, when required, costs substantially more.
+The procedure alone can exceed $10,000 before the hospital stay, and the full billed total commonly reaches $17,000 to $35,000.

 Long-Term Care Expenses